 ARTICLE I. NAME AND SERVICE AREA

 The name of the section shall be the “Ozark Mountain Section of the American Planning Association.”
-The area served by the Section shall consist of the following counties: Barton, Barry, Camden, Cedar, Christian, Dade, Dallas, Douglas, Greene, Hickory, Howell, Jasper, Laclede, Lawrence, McDonald, Miller, Newton, Ozark, Phelps, Polk, Pulski, St. Clair, Stone, Taney Texas, Vernon, Webster, and Wright.
+The section is a product and sub-section of the American Planning Association, Missouri Chapter.
+The area served by the Section shall consist of the following counties: Barton, Barry, Camden, Cedar, Christian, Dade, Dallas, Douglas, Greene, Hickory, Howell, Jasper, Laclede, Lawrence, McDonald, Miller, Newton, Ozark, Phelps, Polk, Pulaski, St. Clair, Stone, Taney, Texas, Vernon, Webster, and Wright.

 ARTICLE II.
 MEMBERSHIP

-Section 1 – Member A member of the Ozark Mountain Section is defined as a member of the national American Planning Association (hereinafter refered to as “APA”) who has paid the annual membership dues (including those classified as student and planning commission members) whose APA mailing address is located in the Section service area defined in Article I. Those APA members who reside in or attend school within the Section boundaries but have their mailing address outside the defined area shall also be considered full members.
-Members with addresses outside the defined area shall provide a local address to the Section Secretary for mainlining purposes.
+Section 1 – Member A member of the Ozark Mountain Section is defined as a member of the National American Planning Association (hereinafter referred to as “APA”) who has paid the annual membership dues and whose APA mailing address is located in the Section service area defined in Article I. Any APA member who attends school within the Section boundaries but has their mailing address outside the defined area shall also be considered full members.
+Members with addresses outside the defined area shall provide contact information to the Section Secretary for informational purposes.

-Section 2 – Member Responsibilities Each member is responsible for participating actively in Section affairs, including meeting attendance, payment of dues, voting on Section business, and holding Section offices.
+Section 2 – Member Responsibilities Each member is responsible for participating actively in Section affairs, including meeting attendance, payment of dues, voting on Section business, and serving on the Executive Committee.

 Section 3 – Section Only Membership The Section may, upon payment of an established fee, accept an individual or organization as a Section only member (Affiliate).
+Any APA member whose address is outside the Section boundaries may join as an Affiliate member.
 Affiliate members would receive all mailings and meeting notices; however, they would not be entitled to vote or hold office.
 In addition, the Executive Committee may exclude affiliates from other activities after notice.
-Affiliates will be encouraged to become members of the National American Planning Association.
+Affiliates will be encouraged to become members of APA.

 ARTICLE III.
 DUES

-Section 1 – Member Dues Rebates from National or Chapter dues paid to the Section for an individual member will be received in accordance to Missouri Chapter By-Laws and be used to offset Section expenditures for Members.
-Individual annual dues may be assessed in an amount determined by the Executive Committee and ratified by a majority vote of the membership.
+Section 1 – Member Dues Rebates from APA or Chapter dues paid to the Section for an individual member will be received in accordance to Missouri Chapter bylaws and be used to offset Section expenditures for members.

 Section 2 – Section Only Fees The annual fee for affiliates shall be set by the Section Executive Committee.